 Florida Statutes authorize investment of surplus funds in Securities and Exchange Commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency, in interest-bearing time deposits or savings accounts in qualified public depositories (a shared risk collateral pool overseen by the State of Florida), in the Local Government Surplus Funds Trust Fund, or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act, and in direct obligations of the U.S. Treasury.
-The City's investments, except those investments within the pension plan trust funds, are invested in money market funds, certificates of deposit and U.S. Treasuries.
-The certificates of deposit are invested in either a qualified public depository or are covered by FDIC insurance.
+The City's investments, except those investments within the pension plan trust funds, are invested in money market funds and U.S. Treasuries.
 The pension plan trust funds are allowed to invest in corporate or other bonds and in common stock with certain limitations.